Storage unit has been helpful in rescuing people who move and need to store their belongings for one reason or the other.

 Be clear that you can only waive the late fee just once.
 Stating all miscellaneous charges during leasing can prevent misunderstandings.
 Ask the client to sign the contract besides the fee policy.

 The most ideal way to handle moving complaints is to stay away from poorly reputable companies.
-Find out more about some of the best in the industry by reading our lists of the best moving container companies, best rental truck providers, and best full-service moving companies.
+Find out more about some of the best in the industry by reading our lists of the best moving container companies, best rental truck providers, and best long distance moving companies.

 5. Hidden Fees